Leonida Bagration of Mukhrani: Claimant's consort

 Leonida accompanied her husband when he made his only visit to Russia in November 1991, following the implosion of the Soviet Union.
 She was also at Vladimir's side the following year when he collapsed and died following delivery of a speech in Florida.

 She visited her own ancestral land with her nephew Prince George Bagration of Mukhrani in 1995 when he first visited Georgia as a royal pretender to that country's abolished monarchy.
 But she did not attend the much-publicized 2009 wedding of her grand-nephew, Prince David Bagration of Mukhrani to Princess Ana Bagration-Gruzinsky, the heiress of King George XII of Georgia, celebrated at the restored Holy Trinity Cathedral of Tbilisi.
-Nor did she re-locate her home from western Europe to Russia, although she visited the country repeatedly following her husband's funeral and burial in Saint Petersburg.

 Wealth inherited by her elder, unmarried daughter Helen Kirby (styled by Vladimir's declaration as "Countess Dvinskaya"), helped Leonida, her second husband and younger daughter maintain homes in the north of France and in Madrid.
-There, both Maria Vladimirovna, who remains active as the claimant to the throne of the Romanovs in exile, and Maria's only son, Grand Duke George Mikhailovich (born in 1981, his father is Maria's ex-husband and distant cousin, Prince Franz Wilhelm of Prussia), were reared.
+There, both Maria Vladimirovna and her only son, Grand Duke George Mikhailovich, were raised.

 Death

-Leonida Georgievna died on 23 May 2010, after her health had rapidly deteriorated.
+Leonida Georgievna died on 23 May 2010.
 She requested to be buried next to her husband Vladimir Kirillovich in the Grand Ducal Mausoleum, Saint Petersburg.
 She was the last member of the Romanov family born on the territory of the Russian Empire during the monarchy.